 - The amount of radiation that gets to your nearby tissues is as small as possible.

-During your simulation, you will have x-rays taken and your skin will be marked.
+During your simulation, you will have x-rays and your skin will be marked with little tattoo dots.
 These marks identify the area that will be treated.

 Your simulation will take 2 to 4 hours.

-Some patients will need to have a positron emission tomography-computed tomography (PET-CT) scan done during the simulation.
+Some people will need to have a positron emission tomography-computed tomography (PET-CT) scan done during the simulation.
 If you are having one, your nurse will give you detailed instructions to prepare you for the scan.
-Some patients are allergic to intravenous (IV; given through a vein) contrast (dye).
+Some people are allergic to intravenous (IV; given through a vein) contrast (dye).
 If you are, your nurse will tell you what to do.

-When you arrive for your simulation, a radiation therapist will greet you.
+You will be greeted by your radiation therapist.
 He or she will take a photograph of your face.
 This picture will be used to identify you throughout your treatment.
-The therapist will then explain the procedure to you.

-If you have not already signed a consent form, your radiation oncologist will review everything with you.
-You will then be asked to sign the consent form.
+Your radiation therapist will then explain the simulation to you.
+If you have not already signed a consent form, your radiation oncologist will review everything with you, and ask for your signature.

 If your treatment will be to your esophagus, you may be asked to swallow barium liquid.
 It makes it easier to see your esophagus on the x-rays that will be taken later.

-Throughout your simulation, you will feel the table move to different positions.
+Throughout your simulation, you will feel the table move into different positions.
 The lights in the room will be turned on and off and you will see red laser lights on each wall.
-The therapists use these laser lights as a guide when they position you on the table.
-Do not look directly into the red beam because this may hurt your eyes.
+Your therapists use these laser lights as a guide when they position you on the table.
+Do not look directly into the red beam because it may damage your eyes.

-Although the therapists will walk in and out of the room during your simulation, there will always be someone who can see and hear you.
-You will hear the therapists speaking to each other as they work.
-They will explain what they are doing, but please do not speak once they begin because it may change your position.
-You can speak if you are uncomfortable or need assistance.
+Although your radiation therapists will walk in and out of the room during your simulation, there will always be someone who can see and hear you.
+You will hear your radiation therapists speaking to each other as they work, and they will explain to you what they are doing.
+Do not move once your simulation begins, because it may change your position.
+However, if you are uncomfortable or need help, tell your radiation therapists.

-To help pass the time, music can be played throughout your procedure.
-If you would like, ask the therapist to play a CD for you.
-You may bring one of your own from home.
+To help pass the time, your radiation therapists can play music for you.
+You may bring a CD of your own from home, if you wish.

-During the scan, you will hear the machines as they are turned on and off.
-Even if the noise seems loud, the therapists will be able to hear you if you need to speak with them.
-It will take about 45 minutes to have your x-rays taken.
+It will take about 45 minutes to get your x-rays.
+During the scan, you will hear the machine turn on and off.
+Even if the noise seems loud, your radiation therapists will be able to hear you if you speak with them.

-The therapists will draw on your skin in the area being treated with a felt marker.
-You may need permanent skin markings, called tattoos, with a sterile needle and a drop of ink.
-The sensation of getting a tattoo feels like a pinprick.
+Your radiation therapists will draw on your skin in the area being treated with a felt marker.
+You may need permanent skin markings called tattoos.
+Your radiation therapists will use a sterile needle and a drop of ink to make the tattoo.
+The sensation of getting one feels like a pinprick.
 The tattoo marks are no bigger than the head of a pin.
 The felt marking can be washed off after your simulation.
 The tattoos are permanent and will not wash off.
 If you are concerned about receiving tattoos as part of your radiation treatment, talk with your radiation oncologist.

 After Your Simulation

-At the end of your simulation, we will make an appointment for your set-up procedure.
+At the end of your simulation, we will give you an appointment for your set-up procedure.
 This is the final appointment before your treatment begins.
 You will also be assigned to a machine for your daily treatment.

-During the time between your simulation and your set-up procedure, your radiation oncologist will work with a team to plan your treatment.
-They will use your simulation x-rays and/or CT scan to plan the angles and shapes of your radiation beams.
+During the time between your simulation and start of treatment, your radiation oncologist will work with a team to plan your treatment.
+They will use your simulation x-rays and CT scan to plan the angles and shapes of your radiation beams.
 The details are carefully planned and checked.
-This process takes between 5 days and 2 weeks.
+This takes between 5 days and 2 weeks.

 Before your first treatment, you will be scheduled for a set-up procedure.
-This procedure usually takes about1 hour.
-If pain medication was helpful during your simulation, you may want to take it before this procedure.
+This procedure usually takes about 1 hour.
+If pain medication was helpful during simulation, you may want to take it before this procedure.

-When you come for your procedure, you will be shown the dressing room and asked to undress from the waist up.
-The therapists will bring you to the room where you will receive your treatment each day.
-They will position you on the table.
-You will lie exactly as you did the day of your simulation.
-Beam films (x-rays of each of the radiation beams) will be taken to make sure that your position and the area being treated are correct.
-The beam films will be repeated throughout your treatment.
-They are not used to see how your tumor responds to treatment.
+When you come for your set-up procedure, you will be shown to the dressing room and asked to change into a gown.
+Your therapists will bring you to the room where you will receive your treatment each day.
+They will position you on the treatment table.
+You will lie exactly as you were lying day of your simulation.

 During Your Treatment

-Your doctor may recommend certain techniques for your treatment.
+Your radiation oncologist may recommend that you do certain things during your treatment.
 For example, you may be asked to hold your breath during treatment so that your lungs are not moving, or we may watch the movement of your lungs as you breathe during treatment.
-If one of these techniques is appropriate for you, your doctor will discuss it with you.
+If one of these techniques is right for you, your radiation oncologist will discuss it with you.
 You may also get x-rays before your treatment to make sure that the area being treated has not changed with your positioning.

-Although you are alone during your treatment, the therapists can see you on a monitor and hear you through an intercom at all times.
+Although you will be alone during the treatment, your radiation therapists will see you on a monitor and hear you through an intercom at all times.
 They will make sure that you are comfortable during the treatment.
-Breathe normally during your treatment, but do not move.
-If you are very uncomfortable and need help, speak to the therapists.
-They can turn off the machine and come in to see you at any time,
+Breathe normally during the treatment, but do not move.
+However, if you are uncomfortable or need help, speak to your radiation therapists.
+They can turn off the machine and come in to see you at any time, if necessary.

-Some patients develop side effects from radiation therapy.
-The type and how severe they are depend on many factors.
-These include the dose of radiation, the number of treatments, and your overall health.
-Side effects may be worse if you are also getting chemotherapy.
-Below are the most common side effects of radiation treatment to the chest.
+Some people develop side effects from radiation therapy.
+Which side effects and how severe they are depend on many factors, such as the area being treated, the dose of radiation, the number of treatments, and your overall health.
+The side effects may be worse if you are also getting chemotherapy.
+Below are the most common side effects of radiation therapy to the chest.
 You may have all, some, or none of these.

 Some people develop a cough or shortness of breath during treatment.
 Call your doctor or nurse if you develop these symptoms, or if they become worse during your treatment.
-Call if you develop a fever.
 Below are suggestions to help you feel more comfortable if you have a cough or shortness of breath.